Application Policy Information

 Once your application is complete, your grade point average (GPA) will be calculated.
 The program will be notified, and using one of the decision timelines detailed below, will make an admissions recommendation to the graduate dean with whom the final admissions decision rests.

-Applying for Spring 2020 or Summer 2020: During this time, you can check the status of your application online using Texas State Self-Service.
+During this time, you can check the status of your application in the portal of your online application.

 You may submit an admission appeal to the graduate dean via the online form within three weeks of the date of the decision.
 The written appeal should explain the reason(s) why the decision should be reconsidered along with additional supporting documentation (if any).
 Admission appeals will be answered via email within three weeks of receipt of your appeal.

 As explained in decision process above, admissions recommendations will be provided by the department after the application has been reviewed.
 The time frame in which this takes place is typically determined by whether the program admits on a “rolling” or “firm” basis.
 In most cases, a program will make recommendations about 3–4 weeks after an application completes.
 During peak times, this time frame could increase to up to six weeks.